ShieruCHR/bingle-bingle-jp-patch/README.md

 ## Font

 You need to replace font files to use this patch.
-We'll use [Noto Sans JP Regular](https://fonts.google.com/noto/specimen/Noto+Sans+JP) by [Google Fonts](https://fonts.google.com/) as the replacement font.
+We'll use [Noto Sans JP Regular](https://fonts.google.com/noto/specimen/Noto+Sans+JP) and [BIZ UDGothic](https://fonts.google.com/specimen/BIZ+UDGothic) (as small font) by [Google Fonts](https://fonts.google.com/) as the replacement font.

 ## Issues?